A Constant-factor Approximation for Weighted Bond Cover: Introduction

 Regarding {\sl constant-factor} approximability for \WFD\ with minor-closed $\F,$ only three results are known till now.
 For the \VC, it was observed early that a 2-approximation can be instantly derived from the half-integrality of LP~\cite{NemhauserT74}.
 The local-ratio algorithm by Bar-Yehuda and Even~\cite{BARYEHUDA198527} was presumably the first primal-dual algorithm and laid the groundwork for subsequent development of the primal-dual method.\footnote{In this paper, we consider local-ratio and primal-dual as the same algorithms design paradigm and use the word primal-dual throughout the paper even when the underlying LP is not explicitly given.
-We refer the reader to the classic survey of Bar-Yehuda et al.~\cite{BBFR04} for the equivalence. } For the \FVS, 2-approximation algorithms were proposed using the primal-dual method~\cite{BafnaBF99,BECKER1996,ChudakGHW98}.
-Furthermore, a constant-factor approximation algorithm was given for \DIA\ by Fiorini, Joret, and Pietropaoli~\cite{fiorini2010hitting} in 2010.
-To the best of our knowledge, since then, no progress is done on approximation with constant ratio for minor-closed $\F.$
+We refer the reader to the classic survey of Bar-Yehuda Bendel, Freund, and Rawitz~\cite{BBFR04} for the equivalence. } For the \FVS, 2-approximation algorithms were proposed using the primal-dual method~\cite{BafnaBF99,BECKER1996,ChudakGHW98}.
+Furthermore, a 9-factor approximation algorithm was given for \DIA\ by Fiorini, Joret, and Pietropaoli~\cite{fiorini2010hitting} in 2010.
+To the best of our knowledge, since then, no progress is done on approximation with constant ratio for minor-closed $\F.$ Table~\ref{table:summary} summarizes the state of art.

 For minor-closed $\F$ with graphs of bounded treewidth, the known approximation algorithms for ({\sc Weighted}) \FD\ take one of the following two avenues.
 First, the algorithms in~\cite{bansal2017lp,agrawal2018polylogarithmic,gupta2019losing} draw on the fact that a graph of constant treewidth has a constant-size separator which breaks down the graph into {\sl smaller} pieces.
 The measure for smallness is an important design feature of these algorithms.
 Regardless of the design specification, however, it seems there is an inherent bottleneck to extend these algorithmic strategy to handle weights while achieving a constant approximation ratio; the above results either use an algorithm for the \textsc{Balanced Separator} problem that does not admit a constant-factor approximation ratio, under the Small Set Expansion Hypothesis~\cite{LRV13}, or use a relationship between the size of the separator and the size of resulting pieces that do not hold for weighted graphs.